Welcome to the Department of Family Relations & Applied Nutrition’s MSc program in Couple and Family Therapy (MSc.CFT) at the University of Guelph.

 The Couple and Family Therapy (CFT) program, in accord with University policies on Human Rights and Diversity, is fully committed to non-discrimination in recruiting prospective applicants and in its admissions practices.
 As part of a vibrant, inclusive University of Guelph community, the Couple and Family Therapy program enthusiastically welcomes applicants from all interested persons who meet the University and Department admissions requirements.

 The Admission Requirements link below outlines all the pertinent University and FRAN Department policies and practices related to admission to the CFT program.
 Prospective applicants are encouraged to fully review this information to determine if you meet the minimum requirements for entry into the CFT program.

 This web-site is a primary recruitment tool for the CFT Program.
 Hopefully, you will find all the information you need to determine whether this is the place for you to pursue your graduate studies and career aspirations.
 For other information to help you determine whether the CFT program is a good fit, you may want to attend a University Fair (recruitment event) in which the University of Guelph is a participant – stop by the Department of Family Relations & Applied Nutrition booth to talk with people from the Department.
-Or, you can attend an on-campus Information Session hosted by the CFT program – see details on dates and locations on the link below.
-Or you can contact the Graduate Office of our Department (find contact information on the Department web-site home-page) if you still have unanswered questions.
+Or, you can attend an on-campus Information Session hosted by the CFT program.
+Contact the Graduate Office of our Department if you still have unanswered questions.

-Also, check-out our on-campus clinical services and training center – The Couple & Family Therapy Centre – where the program graduate students work directly with clients from Guelph and the surrounding community. http://cftcenre.uoguelph.ca/ .
+Also, check-out our on-campus clinical services and training center where the program graduate students work directly with clients from Guelph and the surrounding community.